-At least 70% of the Sub-Fund 's investments are aligned with the environmental or social, E/S, characteristics.
-The SubFund intends to have a minimum of 10% sustainable investments.
-The investments in the "#2 Other" category are cash and/or cash equivalents, government bonds, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
+At least 30% of the Sub-Fund 's investments are aligned with the environmental or social, E/S, derivatives, or ETFs and is used for hedging, liquidity and efficient portfolio management, while the cash is used in the meaning of ancillary liquid assets.
 The "2# Other" category has no minimum environmental or social safeguards.
 Not applicable.
-The Sub-Fund does not use derivatives to attain the environmental or social characteristics promoted by it.
+The Sub-Fund does not use derivatives to attain the environmental or social characteristics promoted by the financial product.